lexus2k/lcdgfx/README.md

   * Compile your project as described in ESP-IDF build system documentation

 For more information about this library, please, visit https://github.com/lexus2k/lcdgfx.
-Doxygen documentation can be found at [github.io site](http://lexus2k.github.io/lcdgfx).
+Doxygen documentation can be found at [Codedocs xyz site](https://codedocs.xyz/lexus2k/lcdgfx).
 If you found any problem or have any idea, please, report to Issues section.

 ## License